shahian/18-Key-Design-Patterns/README.md

 By using the Decorator pattern, you can achieve a more flexible and modular design, as you can mix and match decorators to add specific features to objects as needed.
 This avoids the need for creating numerous subclasses to handle different combinations of features.

+An example in the context of a car could be a "CustomizedCar" class that acts as a decorator for a base "Car" object.
+The "CustomizedCar" class could add additional features such as a sunroof, alloy wheels, or a premium sound system without modifying the core functionality of the base "Car" class.
 ***

 ### facade